tiagoru/Swim_predictions/README.md

 ## Objectives

-Performance Examination: Perform an in-depth analysis of the performance data for finalists in the Men's 1500m Freestyle and predict the final time
+- Performance Examination: Perform an in-depth analysis of the performance data for finalists in the Men's 1500m Freestyle and predict the final time
-Pace Strategy Identification: Identify and characterize the pace strategies employed by elite swimmers, highlighting variations and commonalities in their approach to the 1500m race.
+- Pace Strategy Identification: Identify and characterize the pace strategies employed by elite swimmers, highlighting variations for the 1500m race.
+- Predict the final time with few features

 ## Author's Note